 SR-22 insurance in Texas

-An SR-22 essentially tells the DMV, or the State of Texas, that the insurance company who issued it certifies that you have at least the minimum amount of car insurance required and you’re prepared financially in case of an accident or claim.
+An SR-22 essentially tells the DMV, or the State of Texas, that the insurance company who issued the form certifies that you have at least the minimum amount of car insurance required, and that you’re financially prepared in case of an accident or claim.

 It can be easy to confuse an SR-22 with car insurance.
 Although you need car insurance before you can get an SR-22 declaration, they are separate entities.
 In fact, one reason drivers need an SR-22 is if they were caught driving without insurance.

 Drivers in Texas should also be aware there are two different types of SR-22 forms which may be required.
 Both are Proof of Financial Responsibility forms, but the circumstances will ultimately determine which exact one meets is required.

 |SR-22||The SR-22 form is the Proof of Financial Responsibility form you must present if your license has been suspended due to conviction of a car accident, a second or subsequent conviction for getting caught without insurance or a civil judgment has been filed against you.|

 |SR-22a||This is a similar form to the SR-22 but is for repeat offenders.
 To obtain this form from an insurer, typically a minimum of six months of premiums must be paid in advance.|

 SR-22 is a certificate, which incurs a nominal fee, but is only necessary if a severe infraction on your driving record resulted in a suspension or revocation of your license.
 Because of this “SR-22 insurance” is better understood as rates that reflect the infraction.

 Consider the numerous traffic violations, the DUI or accident caused that lead to a license being suspended.
 These incidents are added to the driver record and typically remain there for two years in Texas.